mgmt-59000-cc/notebook/_sources/data_pipeline/10_update_pipeline.md

 1. Click on the Delete tile
 2. Click the **Source** tab in the Settings panel
 3. For 'Dataset', choose `DelimitedText1`
 4. Under 'Dataset properties', find the 'filePath' parameter.
-For 'Value', enter `@pipeline().parameters.filePath`
+Click the text box for the 'Value' field
+5. On the Pipeline expression builder panel, click the 'Parameters' tab
+6. Click `filePath` and click **OK**
-5. UNCHECK the checkbox next to 'Recursively'
+7. UNCHECK the checkbox next to 'Recursively'
-6. Click the **Logging settings** tab
+8. Click the **Logging settings** tab
-7. Uncheck 'Enable logging'
+9. Uncheck 'Enable logging'

 ## Publish Your Pipeline
 1. From the top of Data Factory Studio, click **Publish all...**